-In the event that the device driver holds an exclusive lock before issuing the command and wants to release the lock while it waits and then regain the lock, a synchronization variable provides the appropriate mechanism (see "Using Synchronization Variables" on page 258).
+In the event that the device driver holds an exclusive lock prior to issuing the command, and wants to release the lock while it waits and then regain the lock, a synchronization variable provides the appropriate mechanism (see "Using Synchronization Variables" on page 259).

-Values Returned in a scsi_request Structure
+Values Returned in a scsi\request Structure

-The host adapter driver sets the results of the request in the scsi_request structure.
-The sr_notify function is the first to inspect the values summarized in Table 16-5.
+The host adapter driver sets the results of the request in the scsi\request structure.
+The sr\notify function is the first to inspect the values summarized in Table 15-5.

-Field Name Purpose sr_status Software status flags, see Table 16-6. sr_scsi_status SCSI status byte, see Table 16-7. sr_ha_flags Host adapter status flags, see Table 16-8. sr_sensegotten When no sense command was issued, 0.
+Field Name Purpose sr_status Software status flags, see Table 15-6. sr_scsi_status SCSI status byte, see Table 15-7. sr_ha_flags Host adapter status flags, see Table 15-8. sr_sensegotten When no sense command was issued, 0.
 When a sense command was issued following an error, the number of bytes of sense data received.
-When an error occurred during a sense command, -1. sr_resid The difference between sr_buflen and the number of bytes actually transferred.
+When an error occurred during a sense command, -1 sr_resid The difference between sr_buflen and the number of bytes actually transferred.

-Table 16-5Values Returned From a SCSI Command
+Table 15-5 Values Returned From a SCSI Command

-The sr_status field should be tested first.
-It contains an integer value; the possible values are summarized in Table 16-6.
+The sr\status field should be tested first.
+It contains an integer value; the possible values are summarized in Table 15-6.